 In storage services, data is stored in disk as segments, which is an array of datoms.
 As application server reads data from storage services, it builds index trees locally in memory.
 This allows application servers to run queries with in-memory data.

 Datomic treats storage as a service, which means that Datomic only provides the ways to access underlying storage, but doesn't provide the actual storage.
-Storage services could also be switched easily by simply [changing the connection string](https://docs.datomic.com/on-prem/storage.html#storage-services).
+One can modify the system to change the storage service by changing the connection string.